alexlobera/leanjs_OLD_NX/src/pages/blog/styling-in-react.md

 ## Separation of concerns <a name="front-tend-old-school-separation-of-concerns"></a>

 We are not going to question separation of concerns, we think it’s a great design principle.
 We are going to question the way we have interpreted it for many years in front-end applications.
-Hopefully, you’ll agree on the new angle from which we look at it.
+Hopefully, you’ll agree about the new angle from which we look at it.

 The following image illustrates how we previously separated the concerns in the front-end: